dhiltonp/marco-gps/README.md

 # Overview
 Marco is a GPS Bike Computer, based around Arduino.
 This repository contains general notes for the project as well as code.

-When paired with a speedometer and a magnetometer (perhaps with other sensors?), I hope to reduce GPS polling frequency via Inertial Navigations System (INS), ultimately allowing for a very low power device - <5mA on average should be achievable. <1mA would be nice, but is a stretch.
+When paired with a speedometer and a magnetometer (perhaps with other sensors?), I hope to reduce GPS polling frequency with intermediate points calculated via dead reckoning, ultimately allowing for a very low power device - <5mA on average should be achievable. <1mA would be nice, but is a stretch.

 Development will be focused towards basic stats as well as creating a GPS track.
 Navigation may be added, but is a low priority.